Skip to content

 • Ladies Table – South African Ladies in Germany Facebook Group

-• We have a Whatsapp group that you can join.
-To join the Whatsapp group please see the links on our Facebook page, or you can contact us via email
+• We have a WhatsApp group that you can join.
+To join the WhatsApp group, please contact us via email

 South African Communities